MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connector-installation-problem.md

 When the installation of a connector fails, the root cause is usually one of the following areas. **As a precursor to any troubleshooting, be sure to reboot the connector.**

 1.  **Connectivity** – to complete a successful installation, the new connector needs to register and establish future trust properties.
-Thrust is established by connecting to the Microsoft Entra application proxy cloud service.
+Trust is established by connecting to the Microsoft Entra application proxy cloud service.

 2.  **Trust Establishment** – the new connector creates a self-signed cert and registers to the cloud service.